hyper-expanse/dotfiles/debian/README.md

 Good signature from "Debian CD signing key <debian-cd@lists.debian.org>"
 ```

-At this point you can be reasonably sure that the contents of your downloaded ISO image have not been tampered with since they were created by Debian.
+At this point you can be reasonably sure that the contents of your downloaded ISO images have not been tampered with since they were created by Debian.

 ## Installation